How to Choose a Robotic Pool Cleaner

 In terms of energy efficiency, for a small pool, invest in a pool cleaner that doesn't consume more than 200 Watts per hour.
 This equals the energy consumption of a light bulb, which translates into a 5 cent per hour operating costs.
 For more powerful pool cleaners expect a higher energy consumption, but anything that consumes more than 1,000 Watts per hour is unacceptable.
 Larger models might use a little more energy during a cleaning cycle, according to the size of the motor.

 Aside from the actual energy consumption, there are a few features which can make a pool cleaner more energy efficient.
-For starters, an intelligent navigation system will allow it to scan the pool size and determine the most efficient cleaning routers.
+For starters, an intelligent navigation system will allow it to scan the pool size and determine the most efficient cleaning routes.
+This will eliminate energy waste by going multiple times over the same cleaned area.
 Rubber tracks can also make a pool cleaner more efficient, as they have a better wall adherence, which means that the cleaner will spend less time cleaning the walls, and it won't slip on horizontal surfaces either.

 As far as durability goes, it is related to the quality of the materials and sometimes the brand and model.
 More expensive units tend to be of a higher quality and will last more in time.
 Moreover, a cleaner's warranty is a good indicator of its durability.
 If a manufacturer offers a good warranty coverage, that means that they are confident of their product's sturdiness and durability.

 Polaris F9450 Sport

 Next in line is the Aquabot Elite, a sleek item that easily makes its way around the pool to perform a great cleaning of the floor, walls, waterline, coves, and stairs.
 This impressive efficiency is provided by the Triple Clean scrubbing system and the rubber tracks that offer it a better adherence on any pool surface.
 You can use it for pools up to 50 feet in length and it will take around two hours for it to finish cleaning.